-Next decade will see more of the same, as the global data center colocation market is estimated to see investment of over $31 billion by 2023, growing at an impressive CAGR of 8% during 2017-2023, according to ResearchandMarkets.com.
+This decade will continue to see more of the same, as the global data center colocation market is estimated to see investment of over $31 billion in 2023, growing at an impressive CAGR of 7% by 2025, according to ResearchandMarkets.com.

 Let’s take a look at some of the costs involved with building versus colocating your data center operations and infrastructure.